jfernandomarquez/Loop-Folders-AppsScripts/README.md

 # Loop-Folders-AppsScripts
-Go through every folder recurisble in google apps script
+loop through a folder recursively to list files and folder